git-ecosystem/git-credential-manager/docs/faq.md

 Git Credential Manager for Windows (GCM Windows) is a .NET Framework-based Git credential helper which runs on Windows.
 Likewise the Git Credential Manager for Mac and Linux (Java GCM) is a Java-based Git credential helper that runs only on macOS and Linux.
 Although both of these projects aim to solve the same problem (providing seamless multi-factor HTTPS authentication with Git), they are based on different codebases and languages which is becoming hard to manage to ensure feature parity.

-Git Credential Manager Core (GCM Core; this project) aims to replace both GCM Windows and Java GCM with a unified codebase which should be easier to maintain and enhance in the future.
+Git Credential Manager (GCM; this project) aims to replace both GCM Windows and Java GCM with a unified codebase which should be easier to maintain and enhance in the future.

 ### Q: Does this mean GCM for Windows (.NET Framework-based) is deprecated?

 Yes.
 Git Credential Manager for Windows (GCM Windows) is no longer receiving updates and fixes.
-All development effort has now been directed to GCM Core.
-GCM Core is available as an credential helper option in Git for Windows 2.28, and will be made the default helper in 2.29.
+All development effort has now been directed to GCM.
+GCM is available as an credential helper option in Git for Windows 2.28, and will be made the default helper in 2.29.

 ### Q: Does this mean the Java-based GCM for Mac/Linux is deprecated?

 Yes.
-Usage of Git Credential Manager for Mac and Linux (Java GCM) should be replaced with GCM Core or SSH keys.
-If you wish to install GCM Core on macOS or Linux, please follow the [download and installation instructions](../README.md#download-and-install).
+Usage of Git Credential Manager for Mac and Linux (Java GCM) should be replaced with GCM or SSH keys.
+If you wish to install GCM on macOS or Linux, please follow the [download and installation instructions](../README.md#download-and-install).

 ### Q: I want to use SSH

-GCM Core is only useful for HTTP(S)-based remotes.
+GCM is only useful for HTTP(S)-based remotes.
 Git supports SSH out-of-the box so you shouldn't need to install anything else.

 To use SSH please follow the below links: